misspellted/enlightened/README.md

 ### Sorter Demo

 This demonstration was created in response to a Discord guild member reacting to an image posted in the guild.
-The individual said that the image of the Emitter demo reminded them of an algorithm visualization video on YouTube, and then linked it.
+The individual stated that the image of the Emitter demo reminded them of an algorithm visualization video on YouTube, and then linked it.
 After review, I thought it possible to do with what Enlightened had available at the time, and made it so.